tildekarthik/reflearn/flask_notes.md

+# These are my course notes for later reference - Not my original work
+## The course is : Udemy : Python and Flask Bootcamp by Jose Portilla - He is the author
+### I use this as my cut-paste reference sheet - kindof snippets :-)

 # HTML Forms
 `<form action= method=>`
 - actions - points to where the submit should be sent - web address - not used in course